Bobobo-bo-Bo-bobo/pkidb/README.md

 | `-–output` | Output file | - | Write database dump to a file instead of standard out |

 ### Signing a certificate signing request - `sign`
 The `sign` command is used to sign a certificate signing request.
-If the file name containing the certificate signing request is given it will be read, otherwise the signing request will be read from standard input.
+If the file name containing the certificate signing request is provided it will be read, otherwise the signing request will be read from standard input.
 The signed public key will be written to standard output or to a file if `--output` option is used.

 | Option | Argument | Default | Description |
 |:-------|:--------:|:--------|:-------------|